-- Explosion in actual sales revenues from 2006 to 2014 (line BE)... - Compared to its target sales revenues (line BD)... - Shows Apple's rare, world-class ability to both: - Generate and anticipate consumer demand and... - Commercialize new technologies for its revolutionary offerings.
+- Explosion in actual sales revenues from 2006 to 2014 (line BE)... - Compared to its target sales revenues (line BD)... - Shows Apple's rare, world-class ability to both: - Generate and anticipate consumer demand and... - Commercialize new technologies for its revolutionary offerings. - c.
+Let's consider some of Apple's marketing actions:

-- c.
-Let's consider some of Apple's marketing actions: - Exploiting a positive deviation. - Favorable customer reactions to Apple's iPhone (2007) and its iPad (2010) enable it to... - Sell the products globally and to introduce improved versions and models such as the iPhone 7 (2016), and iPad Pro (2015).
-Success of new versions and models also enables the introduction of new products such as the Apple Watch (2015) and Apple AirPods (2016). - Correcting a negative deviation. - As Apple's desktop PCs became dated, it moved aggressively to replace them with new iMacs and MacBooks. - Apple refreshed its MacBook Air (2015) and MacBook Pro (2016) lines of laptops. - d.
+- Exploiting a positive deviation. - Favorable customer reactions to Apple's iPhone (2007) and its iPad (2010) enable it to... - Sell the products globally and to introduce improved versions and models such as the iPad mini (2012) and the Apple Watch (2015). - Correcting a negative deviation. - As Apple's desktop PCs became dated, it moved aggressively to replace them with new iMacs (2012) MacBooks. - Also, Apple refreshed its MacBook Air and MacBook Pro lines of laptops (2013). - d.
 In the BCG business portfolio analysis of the four Apple product lines: - The firm has several stars and cash cows to fill in its planning gap. - Apple's market-product strategies will be explored in more detail in Chapters 9 and 10.